-- The land acquisition costs are related to the purchase of the site, and are based on the Developer's contracted cost. - Parking garage estimated at approximately \$21,995 per stall for a total of 120 parking stalls and includes engineering and professional services, and a 2% contingency; - Site improvement costs are related to the development of the site and are based on the cost estimate for the nearby 900 New Hampshire project; - The apartment/commercial structure costs are related to the construction of the seven-story structure.
-The Developer provided a cost estimate for the project based on actual costs incurred in a similar neighboring project.
-The building cost estimate equates to a per square foot cost of \$133.
-This cost estimate includes all soft costs, contingency, and financing fees associated with the development; - The project has total tenant improvement cost estimates of \$3,131,500, of which \$1,200,000 will be paid for by the proposed bank tenant. - The demolition line-item is an estimate provided by the Developer.
+- The land acquisition costs are related to the purchase of the site, and are based on the Developer's contracted cost. - Parking garage estimated at approximately \$21,995 per stall for a total of 114 parking stalls and includes engineering and professional services, and a 2% contingency; - Site improvement costs are related to the development of the site and include costs for permits, landscaping, paving, site utilities, and utility fees amongst other costs; - The hotel/apartment/retail structure costs are related to the construction of the four-story structure.
+The Developer provided a cost estimate for the four-story project based on a cost estimate prepared by their engineer.
+The building cost estimate equates to a per square foot cost of \$135.
+This cost estimate does not include architecture and engineering fees associated with the development of the site, but does include a contingency line-item; - The soft costs are for line-items related to the architecture and engineering costs (\$715,351) of the project and is based on 5% of total